novelda/novelda-uwb-demos/Demos/RadarDirect/X7RangeDopplerRaw/X7RangeDopplerRaw_Readme.md

 ```
 "PlotRangeDopplerRawChannels": {
-    "MaxBufferedFrames" : "-1"
+    "MaxBufferedFrames" : "-1",
+    "ZLimVec" : "{-60.0, 20.0}"
 }
 ```

 The visualization buffers Range-Doppler maps in memory, allowing stepping backwards/forwards for closer evaluation. `MaxBufferedFrames` specifies the maximum number of frames (Range-Doppler maps) to hold in memory.
 The actual value will be different in the backend.
 If this is set to a negative value, then `MaxBufferedFrames` will be 100k.
-With the default setup of 96 range bins and `FFTSize = 64` each Range-Doppler map is about 95kB.
+With the default setup of 96 range bins and `FFTSize = 64`, each Range-Doppler map is about 95kB.

+`ZLimVec` specifies the initial Z-limits (in dB) in the visualization.
+This can be changed interactively while running the demo.

 ## Range-Doppler processing